Ruby

 Read more

-How To Set Up GitLab As Your Very Own Private GitHub Clone — step-by-step Linux tutorial on Progressive Robot
+How To Install Ruby and Set Up a Local Programming Environment on Windows 10 — step-by-step Programming tutorial on Progressive Robot

 Read more

-How To Install Ruby 2.1.0 And Sinatra On Ubuntu 13 With RVM — step-by-step Linux tutorial on Progressive Robot
+How To Use Comments in Ruby — step-by-step Programming tutorial on Progressive Robot

 Read more

-How To Use MySQL with Your Ruby on Rails Application on CentOS 7 — step-by-step Linux tutorial on Progressive Robot
+How To Use PostgreSQL with Your Ruby on Rails Application on Ubuntu 14.04 — step-by-step Linux tutorial on Progressive Robot

-How To Use MySQL with Your Ruby on Rails Application on CentOS 7
+How To Use PostgreSQL with Your Ruby on Rails Application on Ubuntu 14.04

 Ruby on Rails uses sqlite3 as its default database, which works great in many cases, but may not be sufficient for your application.
-If your application requires the scalability, centralization, and control (or any other feature) that a client/server SQL database, this tutorial will show you how to do just that, with MySQL, on CentOS 7 or RHEL.
+If your application requires the scalability, centralization, and control (or any other feature) that is provided by a client/server SQL database offers, this tutorial will show you how to do just that, with PostgreSQL, on Ubuntu 14.04.

 Read more